Physiological Concepts of Temperature, Respiration, and Blood Pressure

 3. Diffusion

 Diffusion plays a crucial role in the functioning of the lungs.
-The process of diffusion allows for the exchange of gases, specifically oxygen and carbon dioxide, between the air in the lungs and the bloodstream.
+The diffusion process allows for the exchange of gases, specifically oxygen and carbon dioxide, between the air in the lungs and the bloodstream.

 As we inhale, oxygen molecules move from an area of high concentration in the air sacs of the lungs, called alveoli, to an area of lower concentration in the bloodstream.
 This exchange occurs due to the thin walls of the alveoli and the capillaries that surround them.

 Similarly, carbon dioxide diffuses from the bloodstream into the alveoli, allowing for its elimination through exhalation.
-Overall, diffusion in the lungs ensures efficient gas exchange, vital for sustaining life.
+Overall, diffusion in the lungs ensures efficient gas exchange, which is vital for sustaining life.

 4. Transport of Gases